Café Zorba is a very popular pizzeria located in El Poblado in Medellín. It has some excellent vegetarian thin-crust pizza cooked in a brick oven.

 In addition, the restaurant is near two other popular parks in El Poblado.
 It is across the street from Parque Poblado and is located next to Parque Presidente.

-Taxis or Uber are other options to get to this pizzeria.
-Every taxi or Uber driver in Medellín will know where Parque Poblado is located.
+Taxis are another option to get to this pizzeria.
+Every taxi driver in Medellín will know where Parque Poblado is located.
 And this pizzeria is located nearby, just provide the driver the address below.

 Address: Calle 8 # 42-33, El Poblado, Medellín